The Path to Prosperity’s major proposals to save and strengthen Medicare:

 Q: I am currently 54 years old or younger.
 Will Medicare be there for me?

 A: Yes.
-The Path to Prosperity preserves and strengthens Medicare for those 54 and younger by personalizing the Medicare benefit with guaranteed coverage options, giving future beneficiaries the same kinds of plans enjoyed by members of Congress.
-Starting in 2022, new beneficiaries will be given the ability to choose from a number of competing plans that are certified by Medicare and required to offer you coverage.
+The Path to Prosperity protects and strengthens Medicare for those 54 and younger.
+Starting in 2023, new beneficiaries will be given the ability to choose from a number of competing plans that are certified by Medicare and required to guarantee affordable coverage to all seniors, regardless of health history or pre-existing conditions.

 Q: What will happen if health-care costs continue to rise as fast as they have been rising lately?
 Will I still be able to afford care?